MikHuz/Meta-Capstone/README.md

 ## Technical Highlights

+### Built with Vite

+This project uses [Vite](https://vitejs.dev/) for fast development and optimized builds.
+Vite provides a modern, lightning-fast development experience with hot module replacement.

 ### React Context for State Management

 The project uses **React Context** to manage and share state across multiple pages in the reservation flow.
 This allows form data to persist as users navigate between steps without relying on external state management libraries.